Helen Webley-Brown

 Currently, my research agenda fits into two broad buckets:

-1. The socio-political effects of interacting with local institutions of social control, focusing on the criminal legal system and public housing authorities.
+1. The socio-political effects of interacting with local political institutions in the US, focusing on police departments and public housing authorities.

 2. How emerging technologies change the way people experience and perceive the state.